gabriellpr/aws-test-deploy/README.md

 ### Docker File Steps

-1. Create file called "Dockerfile" and add the following lines, be sure to change version to a number i.e: 10.12.0 Use node -v to find version
+__1. Create file called "Dockerfile" and add the following lines, be sure to change version to a number i.e: 10.12.0 Use node -v to find version__

 ```
 FROM node:version